DanielKohut/az-104-learning-journey/docs/04_networking.md

 Azure networking combines logical isolation, controlled routing, and layered security using VNets, subnets, NSGs, gateways, and user-defined routes to securely and efficiently control traffic flow.

+## 37. VNet Peering – Same vs Different Regions

+VNet Peering allows virtual networks to communicate privately using Azure’s backbone network.

+Key characteristics:
+- Low latency and high bandwidth
+- Traffic stays on the Microsoft network
+- No VPN gateway required

+Important rules:
+- VNets must have non-overlapping address spaces
+- Peering works across regions (Global VNet Peering)
+- Peered VNets behave like one network for routing

+Traffic behaviour:
+- No transitive routing by default
+- Network Security Groups still apply
+- User-Defined Routes can influence peered traffic

+Common use case:
+Hub-and-spoke network architecture.

+## 38. Overlapping Address Spaces – Hard Limitation

+Azure does not allow communication between VNets that have overlapping IP address spaces.

+This rule applies regardless of:
+- Azure region
+- Subscription
+- Tenant

+If VNets have overlapping address spaces:
+- VNet peering is not possible
+- VPN or ExpressRoute connections will not work

+Overlapping address spaces are allowed only when:
+- VNets are completely isolated
+- No connectivity is ever required

+Exam rule:
+If VNets must communicate, address spaces must not overlap.